Cuprate/cuprate/books/protocol/src/p2p_network/levin.md

 #### Flags

-This is a bit-flag field that determines what type of bucket this is:
+This is a bit-flag field that determines what type of bucket this is[^flags]:

 | Type           | Bits set    |
 | -------------- | ----------- |